d2l-ai/d2l-en/chapter_installation/index.md

 :begin_tab:`mxnet,pytorch'

-If you are installing on a GPU server, proceed to :ref:`subsec_gpu` for instructions to install a GPU-supported version.
+If you are installing on a GPU server or need quicker on a NVIDIA GPU computer, proceed to :ref:`subsec_gpu` for instructions to install a GPU-supported version.